latest nhpb_banner 1__compressed2

 • The DDSD Clinical Services Bureau offers training, consultation and assistive technology support to residents with developmental disabilities, their caregivers and families.

 • State General Funded Services includes financial aid and temporary grants to support individuals with developmental disabilities.
 These cash benefits can cover housing, nutritional needs, energy bills, and more.
-All aid is offered on a case-by-case basis.
+All financial help is offered on a case-by-case basis.

 • Medically Fragile Waiver Program can assist individuals who have a medically fragile condition that has been diagnosed prior to the age of 22.